oripa/oripa/README.md

 ### Plug-in system
 --------
-ORIPA newer than ver.1.62 provides plug-in system using Java's default `ServiceLoader`.
+ORIPA ver.1.63 or above provides plug-in system using Java's default `ServiceLoader`.
 You can add a line-input functionality by:

 * Implement `oripa.gui.presenter.plugin.GraphicMouseActionPlugin` in a project different from the ORIPA's main project.
 If you use Maven, you need install ORIPA into your Maven local repository by `mvn install` and add the dependency in your plug-in project's pom.xml.